yannh/homepage/content/posts/cache-hiss.md

 In this example of a three-tier setup with Cloudfront, the "edge location" will be geographically quite close to the user - but the "origin shield" will be geographically much closer to the origin, and potentially quite far from the user.
 What this architecture implies - is that a request might be a HIT or a MISS in every of the different caching layers.

-Let's take the following use-case: your origin is located in Virgina (US-East), and use a CDN using a three-tiered architecture such as the one presented above.
+Let's take the following use-case: your origin is located in Virgina (US-East), and uses a CDN using a three-tiered architecture such as the one presented above.
 A user from India requests a 1KB file.
-Noone in india requested that file in India before, therefore neither the edge location nor the Regional Edge cache has the file in cache.
-The request therefore goes all around the globe to US-East to the origin shield cache.
+Noone in India requested that file before, therefore neither the edge location nor the Regional Edge Cache has the file in cache.
+The request therefore goes all around the globe to the origin shield cache in US-East.
 Someone in the US requested that file earlier, therefore the file is in cache in the origin shield, and the request is therefore a Cache-HIT in the shield.

 What happened?